Transit Mobile Application Design Update for Atlanta's MARTA

 Learn more about how I framed the challenge

-Besides intuitive navigation, ticketing and group travel revealed to be major pain points.
+Besides intuitive navigation, ticketing and group travel revealed to be major pain points as we found out through user interviews, surveys and observations.

 Once our research goals were clear, I helped lead a mixed-methods research effort (leading the development of the surveys and its analysis as well as identifying the competitors to do a comparative analysis) to understand how visitors want to envision their experience transit during major events.